pauliacomi/pauliacomi.github.com/about.md

 large datasets and automation.
 I am self taught in Python and C++ and currently develop several software packages to help me in my goals.
 I am a big proponent of open research and strive to make all my software open source and as robust as possible.

+When not working, I spend my time nerding out with various things such as video games, upcycling and connecting my coffee machine to the internet.